Recovering from Addiction - "I Can't Stop" Is Not a Character Flaw

 Step 2: Consult a Professional

 Self-recovery from addiction is extremely difficult.
 Psychiatrists, addiction clinics, public health counseling.
 Seeking professional help is not shameful; it's the most rational choice.
-(Books on addiction can also be helpful)
+Many regions have mental health centers offering free addiction consultations.
+Phone consultations are available, and you don't need to give your name.
+Specialized facilities provide evidence-based treatments such as cognitive behavioral therapy and motivational interviewing.
+Books on addiction can also be helpful.

 Step 3: Join a Recovery Community

 Self-help groups like AA (Alcoholics Anonymous) and GA (Gamblers Anonymous) provide mutual support among people with shared experiences.
 Knowing "I'm not alone" sustains the recovery journey.
-(Books on recovery offer concrete processes)
+These groups allow anonymous participation, and simply having someone listen can lighten the burden.
+Online meetings have expanded access for those who find it difficult to leave home.
+Books on recovery offer concrete processes.

 The Brain Science of Addiction